Rosa Parks statue to be unveiled Sunday

 The unveiling coincides with the anniversary of Parks’ historic Dec.
 1, 1955 arrest for refusing to give up her seat on a public bus to a white man.
 Her arrest sparked the Montgomery Bus Boycott, a pivotal moment in the civil rights movement.

-There will also be four granite markers to honor the plaintiffs in Browder v.
+There will also be four granite markers to honor the women who were plaintiffs in Browder v.
 Gayle - the landmark case that ruled segregation on Montgomery buses unconstitutional.

-The civil rights memorials are a partnership among the city and county, the Alabama tourism department and the Montgomery Area Business Committee for the Arts.
+The civil rights memorials are a partnership between the City of Montgomery, Montgomery County, the Alabama Department of Tourism and the Montgomery Area Business Committee for the Arts.

 Information from: Montgomery Advertiser, http://www.montgomeryadvertiser.com